-Ear to the Ground loves sharing cool stories, ideas, and happenings from ordinary, extraordinary people, creating strong, resilient communities together.
+Ear to the Ground loves sharing stories, ideas, and happenings from ordinary, extraordinary people, creating strong, resilient communities together.

 Have something to share?

-This Fall, Ear to the Ground worked with an interdisciplinary 7th grade teaching team at Mt Abe Middle School in Bristol, Vermont.
+Ear to the Ground worked with an interdisciplinary 7th grade teaching team at Mt Abe Middle School in Bristol, Vermont.
 After studying Land Artists, such as Andy Goldsworthy and Vermont Artist, Nancy Milliken, students created an outdoor gallery on the Bristol Trail Network (BTN), near their school, of their own land art inspirations.
 See the students amazing work below.
 Funding was provided by the 5 Town Friends of the Arts and a Creative Placemaking Grant from the Vermont Arts Council.
 This project celebrated self expression, collaboration, and connection to place and community.
 Thank you Mt.
 Abe, Apex Team!

-UNDER CONSTRUCTION - more inspirations coming soon!
+UNDER CONSTRUCTION - COMING SOON

 Copyright © 2020 Ear To The Ground - All Rights Reserved.